Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Generalities on fundamental groups

 \begin{remark} Unipotent completion commutes with finite products, so since $R_K \cong X_K^{\times d}$ (the $d$-fold direct product of $X_K$ with itself), we have a $G_K$-equivariant (but not necessarily $G_F$-equivariant) isomorphism $U_R \cong (U_X)^{\times d}$. \end{remark}

 Let $W \subseteq U_R$ be the image of $U_f$, i.e., the smallest subgroup scheme of $U_R$ through which the morphism $U_f$ factors.
 (This is well-defined by \cite[Thm.\ 5.39]{Milne-AG}.)
-We expect that in many cases, $W$ is the whole of $U_R$, but we won't need this for our argument.
+When $K$ is as small as possible, we expect that $W$ is the whole of $U_R$ in many cases, but we won't need this for our argument.

 For each $n \geq 1$, let $W^{[n]} := W \cap U_R^n$ (where $U_R^n$ is the $n$-th level of the lower central series of $U_R$, and the intersection is as subgroup schemes of $U_R$), and